 For your next construction project, what type of fill material will you be using?
 Whether you’re expanding roads, creating landscapes or bridges, or building a commercial property, fill material is almost definitely in the mix.
 Choosing between traditional fill material like soil, rocks and concrete or a lightweight alternative like expanded polystyrene (EPS) foam blocks should be an easy choice.
 Geofoam block construction is on the rise due to the great value it brings to contractors and construction workers.
+Let us supply you with geofoam for your next construction project.
 From time to cost savings, here are 5 reasons you should be using EPS geofoam for your next construction project.

 1. Reduced Labor